TMS/MRS Congressional Science and Engineering Fellowship

 View previous TMS/MRS Congressional Fellows and read about their experiences.

+Please note that TMS and MRS divide duties for managing this fellowship.
+MRS manages the application process, so all applications should be sent to MRS. (Contact information is listed below.)
 Application materials can be submitted in one of three ways: by mail, by e-mail, or through the MRS Awards Nomination Submission Portal.
 All application materials must be received by 11:59 (ET) on the first Friday in January.

 Applicants must submit the following required documents.